perkss/clojure-kafka-examples/kafka-producer-consumer-example/README.md

 This starts the project and you should see it log out that it has started.

+If you simply want to run the code just do :

+    $ lein run

 You then need to set up the Kafka topics, producer and consumer as specified in the start.sh script.
 Once set up you can produce to the example topic for example Hello

 With the app running it will log out: